Evolve Huawei from a "Chinese Telecom Infrastructure Provider" to a "Leading North American Global Technology Brand".

 It helps to have a visual client that appreciates good writing.

-Although DCC has two distinct business, the organization has one common cause—to help clients communicate effectively and at the highest level.
-The key is to help the varying audiences they serve, understand how the company’s practices integrate seamlessly, to create impactful, branded experiences.
+Although dcc has two distinct businesses, color retouching and print, the organization has one common cause—to help clients communicate effectively and at the highest level.
+The key is to help the varying audiences they serve understand how the company’s practices integrate seamlessly to create impactful, branded experiences.

 It Happens Here!